-All credit facility write-offs shall require endorsement by the Board of Directors and the Central Bank as defined by the Bank.
+All credit facility write-offs shall require endorsement by the Board of Directors and the Central Bank in accordance with the Bank's policies and regulatory guidance.
 Credit write-off approval shall be documented in writing and properly initialed by the Board of Directors.

 A write-off constitutes a derecognition event.
 However, financial assets that are written off could still be subject to enforcement activities in order to comply with the Bank's procedures for recovery of amount due.
-Whenever amounts are recovered on previously written-off credit exposures, such amount recovered is recognised as income on a cash basis only.
+Subsequent recoveries of amounts previously written off decrease the amount of the provision for loan impairment in the income statement.
+If, in a subsequent period, the amount of the credit impairment loss decreases, and the decrease can be related objectively to an event occurring after the credit impairment was recognised (such as an improvement in the debtor's credit rating), the previously recognised credit impairment loss is reversed by adjusting the provision account.
+The amount of the reversal is recognised in profit or loss.

-2.11.5 Fair value measurement
+2.10.5 Fair value measurement

 'Fair value' is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date in the principal or, in its absence, the most advantageous market to which the Bank has access at that date.
-The fair value of a liability reflects its non performance risk.
+The fair value of a liability reflects its non-performance risk.